ETD Preservation and Access Service: California Digital Library

 - Campus library augments metadata (optional)

-- Campus library submits ETDs (PDF files, metadata records and any associated supplemental files) to Merritt
+- If metadata has not been augmented by a campus library, ProQuest submits ETDs to Merritt.
+Otherwise, the campus library submits ETDs (PDF files, metadata records and any associated supplemental files)

-CDL can now receive ETDs directly from Proquest, cutting out steps #2-4 above.
-In addition, we can receive MARC records from Proquest and augment them with the link to the eScholarship copy, along with any other changes to match local campus cataloging practices.
+CDL can also receive MARC records from ProQuest and augment them with the link to the eScholarship copy, along with any other changes to match local campus cataloging practices.
 Contact email@example.com for more information.

 Submitting ETDs to the CDL

 If you’d like to receive and submit ETDs to Merritt, there are several methods for submission, including a simple web form, as well as RESTful APIs and other methods that allow for easy programmatic submission and/or integration into existing content management tools.
-See the Merritt User Guide for more information, or contact UC3 at firstname.lastname@example.org with any questions about how best to set up an account and submit collections to Merritt.
+Please see the Merritt documentation wiki for more information, or contact UC3 at firstname.lastname@example.org with any questions about how best to set up an account and submit collections to Merritt.

 In addition to the mechanisms of submitting content, some import attributes of the material should also be considered: